infused/blamer/README.md

 Blame
 =====

-Automatically userstamps create and update operations if the table has fields named created_by and/or updated_by.
+Automatically userstamps create and update operations if the table has fields named `created_by` and/or `updated_by`.

-Blame adds a `userstamps` migration helper which will create both created_by and updated_by columns to your table:
+Blame adds a `userstamps` migration helper which will create both `created_by` and `updated_by` columns to your table:

       create_table :widgets do |t|
         t.string :name